On vector bundles over hyperk\"ahler twistor spaces: Abstract

 \section{Abstract}

-We study the holomorphic vector bundles $E$ on the twistor space $\Tw(M)$ of a compact simply connected hyperk\"ahler manifold $M$.
-We give a characterization of semistability of $E$ in terms of its restrictions to the sections of the holomorphic twistor projection $\pi \,:\, \Tw(M)\,\longrightarrow\, \mathbb{CP}^1$, and show that $E$ only admits trivial holomorphic connections (and this only if $E$ is itself trivial).
-For irreducible $E$ of prime rank, we prove that its restriction to the generic fibre of $\pi$ is stable.
-On the other hand, for $M$ a K3 surface, we construct examples of irreducible bundles of any composite rank on $\Tw(M)$ whose restriction to every fibre of $\pi$ is non-stable.
-We have a new method of constructing irreducible bundles on hyperk\"ahler twistor spaces, which is used in constructing these examples.
+We study the holomorphic vector bundles $E$ over the twistor space $\Tw(M)$ of a compact simply connected hyperk\"ahler manifold $M$.
+We give a characterization of the semistability condition for $E$ in terms of its restrictions to the holomorphic sections of the holomorphic twistor projection $\pi \,:\, \Tw(M)\,\longrightarrow\, \mathbb{CP}^1$.
+It is shown that if $E$ admits a holomorphic connection, then $E$ is holomorphically trivial and the holomorphic connection on $E$ is trivial as well.
+For any irreducible vector bundle $E$ on $\Tw(M)$ of prime rank, we prove that its restriction to the generic fibre of $\pi$ is stable.
+On the other hand, for a K3 surface $M$, we construct examples of irreducible vector bundles of any composite rank on $\Tw(M)$ whose restriction to every fibre of $\pi$ is non-stable.
+We have obtained a new method of constructing irreducible vector bundles on hyperk\"ahler twistor spaces; this method is employed in constructing these examples.